k1yrix/csso-tb-old-csgo-sounds/readme.md

 ## install?
 1. download this entire repository (the only thing you need to worry is the big folder)
 2. unzip the repository
-3. find your csso installation (usually in the root of cs: source)
+3. open another file explorer window and find your csso installation (usually in the root of cs: source)
-4. open csso's content folder (`csso`)
+4. open csso's content folder (`csso`) then its `custom` folder
-5. open the repository's folder
+5. in the previous file explorer window, open the repository's folder
 6. drag the `old_csgo_sounds` folder into `custom`
 7. restart cs: source if you haven't already
 8. happy banging noises 🎉